cvAQUILA-w/VidTouch/README.md

 A project to import videos into fabric recognition using VBTS.

-To see our demo, please download the four files named VidTouch_demo.z0x, and the file named VidTouch_demo.zip, and unzip the VidTouch_demo.zip while all five files are in the same category.

-The demo includes core codes for our project and 6 example fabrics in our dataset.
+This demo includes core codes for our project and 6 example fabrics in our dataset, which also indicates the structure of our dataset.
+There are totally 145 kinds of fabric in the dataset.
+There are three videos and three images per fabric which are originally collected from vision-based tactile sensors and camera.